bdolan55/CI_PP1_DND/README.md

 <br>

 ### CSS Validation
-W3C Jigsaw CSS Validator has been used validate the CSS code within the website.Errors occured when validating the page with the site link as the W3C Jigsaw CSS Validators showed linked to Bootstrap version 5.2.
-The CSS code was pasted direct into the W3C Jigsaw CSS Validator and showed no errors found.
+W3C Jigsaw CSS Validator has been used validate the CSS code within the website.
+Parse Errors occured when validating the page with the site link as the W3C Jigsaw CSS Validators showed the issue to be linked with Bootstrap version 5.2.
+To ensure the CSS would pass the CSS code was pasted direct into the W3C Jigsaw CSS Validator and showed no errors recorded.
 <details><summary>whole page</summary>
 <img src="docs/w3_css/w3_css_validation_error.PNG">
 </details>